 We're thrilled to announce Square-1 Engineering has officially expanded into the Twin Cities, Minnesota marketplace.
 With this expansion our company is better positioned to support our device customers in the midwest while further expanding our service capabilities.

+Learn more about Square-1 HERE.
+Stay tuned for more information on our growth in the Twin Cities area.
 This 3-part series of Medtech Snapshot features Jeff Gable, medtech embedded software SME.
 In part-3 Jeff dives further into strategies for developing design requirements and how staying away from 'TBD requirement' data is advisable.

 Hear how flushing out requirements to their full level of detail is vital, while establishing appropriate traceability processes in tools like Matrix or Jama will keep you organized and moving your team and project forward. #agile #embeddedsoftware #productdevelopment #medicaldevice #medtech #NPD #FDA #designcontrol #designinput #snapshot #requirements Medtech Snapshot - Agile and NPD episode part-2 of 3 features Jeff Gable, embedded software SME, diving in on Agile and NPD activities.